O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Methodology

-$P_{l}$ (Precision) and $R_{l}$ (Recall) are the performance measures of similar class $l$ voxels, whereas $S_{l}$ (Specificity) measures the performance of dissimilar voxels (\ie not of class $l$).
-In practice, during training, the $\mathcal{L}_{\mathrm{oca}}$ is calculated only for the voxels belonging to base classes.
-Experimental results demonstrate that occupancy cost aggregation not only enhances the semantic learning of voxel features but also enables the aggregated costs to yield more accurate predictions in open-vocabulary occupancy prediction.
+$P_{l}$ (Precision) and $R_{l}$ (Recall) are the performance measures of similar class $l$ voxels, whereas $S_{l}$ (Specificity) measures the performance of dissimilar voxels (\ie, not of class $l$).
+In practice, during training, the $\mathcal{L}_{\mathrm{oca}}$ is computed only over valid voxels belonging to the base classes.
+The resulting scene-level supervision encourages more coherent class responses in the aggregated occupancy costs and improves open-vocabulary occupancy prediction.